sushovanjena/Unified-Anomaly-Detection-using-Knowledge-Distillation-and-Quantization-on-Edge-devices/README.md

 # Post-Training Quantization (INT-8) in PyTorch
 python main_ptq.py test --category carpet --checkpoint snapshots/best_394_83.pt

+Note - PyTorch Quantization is not supported in CUDA, so it runs in CPU.

 # Post-Training Quantization (INT-8) in TensorRT
 python TRT_main_STFPM.py test --category carpet --checkpoint snapshots/best_394_83.pt

+Note - TensorRT Quantization is not supported in CPU, so it tested in NVIDIA Jetson Xavier NX.

 # Quantization-aware Training (INT-8) in PyTorch

 python main_qat.py train --epochs 400

+Note - PyTorch Quantization is not supported in CUDA, so it runs in CPU.

 # Citation